flowsion/api/README.md

 - Tasks
 - Holidays

-See: http://www.floatschedule.com for more info about Float
+See http://www.floatschedule.com for more info about Float.

 Ok, onto the important stuff: